-The SLPs have been designed to gradually introduce the content knowledge at a level that is appropriate for each grade, taking into consideration the different experiences that your learners may have on an individual basis.
+The SLPs have been designed to gradually introduce the content at a level that is appropriate for each grade, taking into consideration the diverse individual experiences between learners.

-- a) All teaching and learning needs to be age-appropriate, and given at the level that learners are ready to receive it.
-You will be able to use the SLPs within and across the three grades to assist with correct pitching of the content. - b) Your learners' experiences and knowledge about comprehensive sexuality education will impact your teaching and discussions. - c) The home influences the experiences and thinking regarding the sexuality of learners.
-You can use the SLPs to create a safe context for learners to deal with challenging sexuality education concepts for themselves. - d) Remember that there is room for diverging points of view; you need to ensure that the environment remains respectful and safe for open discussion. - e) Remember that parents need to feel confident that you are teaching these difficult concepts and dealing with divergent feelings of learners. - f) The practical approach to teaching taken in the SLPs will help you bring learners of different ages and experience into a common learning space.
-The practical approach aims to address the needs of your learners who vary in maturity and readiness.
+- a.
+All teaching and learning needs to be age-appropriate, and given at the level that learners are ready to receive it.
+You will be able to use the SLPs within and across the three grades to assist with correct pitching of the content. - b.
+Your learners' experiences and knowledge about CSE will influence your teaching and discussions. - c.
+Home influences impact on experiences and perceptions of learners about sexuality.
+The SLPs can be used to create a safe context for learners to deal with challenging sexuality education concepts.